ch-canaza/holbertonschool-higher_level_programming-1/0x09-python-everything_is_object/README.md

 >>> id(a)
 ```

-**[Blog Post](https://medium.com/lizzieturner)** - Write a blog post on everything this project covers.
+**Blog Post: [Python Objects](https://medium.com/@lizzie_turner/python-objects-cac2c73b1bec)** - Write a blog post on everything this project covers.
 It should be organized in the following way:
 	* Introduction
 	* ID and Types
 	* Mutable objects